|

 When using a tanning bed, you can use sunscreen, tanning stickers, or even protective clothing to cover up scars big and small, and prevent any damage from being done.

-If tanning with scars makes you nervous, then you can instead use tanning alternatives, such as self-tanning lotions or spray tans, which will help your scars blend in and which will not cause any harm.
+If tanning with scars makes you nervous, you can use tanning alternatives, such as self-tanning lotions or spray tans, which will help your scars blend in and will not harm you.

-Keep out the sun if your scars are still fairly new, and always apply sunscreen when you know you will be exposed to UV rays.
+If your scars are still fairly new, stay out of the sun, and always apply sunscreen when you know you will be exposed to UV rays.

 Related Questions